-Inventories are stated at the lower cost or market and are valued using the first in, first out method.
+Inventories are stated at the lower cost or market and are valued using the first-in, first-out method.

-[7] Equipment, Furniture and Leasehold improvements:
+[7] Equipment, furniture and leasehold improvements:

 Equipment, furniture, and leasehold improvements are recorded at cost, less accumulated depreciation and amortization.
 Depreciation of equipment and furniture is provided using the straight-line method over the estimated useful lives of the related assets.
 Leasehold improvements are amortized on a straight-line basis over the shorter of the remaining term of the lease or the estimated useful life of the improvement.
-The current estimated useful lives used in computing depreciation of equipment and leasehold improvements are:
+The current estimated useful lives used in computing depreciation and amortization of equipment, furniture, and leasehold improvements are: